Earth's Gravity for the HP-41

 1°) Somigliana's Formula

-2°) Somigliana's Formula + Taylor expansion
+2°) Somigliana's Formula + Taylor

 4°) Via Earth's Gravitational Potential